Lake District road trip inspiration

 Choose your distance 30–90 minutes

-Best for relaxed lake views
+Best for atmosphere

 Road trip combinations

-The easiest approach is to group walks with nearby scenic drives, villages and viewpoints rather than crossing the National Park several times in one day.
+Group walks with nearby scenic drives, villages and viewpoints rather than crossing the National Park several times in one day.

 Windermere & Ambleside